Malawi profile - Leaders

 President: Peter Mutharika

-Peter Mutharika won the presidential election in May 2014, two year after his brother died while serving as president.
+Peter Mutharika won the presidential election in May 2014, two year after his brother, Bingu wa Mutharika, died while serving as president.

 The law professor took over the leadership facing treason charges for attempting to conceal his brother's death in an alleged bid to prevent Joyce Banda - then vice-president - from assuming power.

-He describes the charges as frivolous and politically motivated.
+He describes the charges as frivolous and politically motivated; they were dropped upon his becoming president.

 As a former foreign minister and his brother's right-hand man, he was also a leading member of an administration widely blamed for bringing the economy to its knees through years of mismanagement.